Sites - Important Bird and Biodiversity Areas (IBAs)

 Thailand, Buri Ram

 Bird Conservation Society of Thailand

 Site description The IBA comprises Sanambin Non-hunting Area, a perennial reservoir, created in 1975, and consisting of 200 ha of open water surrounded by marshes.
 The reservoir is an important local fishery and provides a water supply for Pha Khon Chai district.
 The reservoir is fed by several small streams, and the main outflow is via irrigation and municipal water supply canals.
 Water depth generally averages 2 to 3 m.
 A causeway divides the site into two parts.
 The dominant aquatic vegetation fringing the open water includes Nymphoides indicum, N. lotus and Salvinia cucullata, while the dominant vegetation in the marshes around the reservoir includes Scirpus grossus, S. mucronatus and Eleocharis dulcis.
 Surrounding areas support rice paddies, grazing land and patches of deciduous dipterocarp woodland.

-BirdLife International (2014) Important Bird Areas factsheet: Sanambin Non Hunting Area.
-Downloaded from http://www.birdlife.org on 25/05/2013
+BirdLife International (2014) Important Bird Areas factsheet: Sanambin.
+Downloaded from

 To provide new information to update this factsheet or to correct any errors, please email BirdLife